seasketch/next/packages/api/README.md

 - Lots of behavior can be customized by using [smart tags](https://www.graphile.org/postgraphile/smart-tags/) embedded in [database comments](https://www.graphile.org/postgraphile/smart-comments/).
 - Custom queries and mutations can be defined using [database functions](https://www.graphile.org/postgraphile/functions/)
 - Further customization can be done with application-code using [graphile plugins](https://www.graphile.org/postgraphile/make-extend-schema-plugin/).
 Examples can be found in `src/plugins`.

+## Task Runner

+Not all behavior of the system can be encapsulated in database stored procedures and custom resolvers.
+Some jobs need to be run outside of the request/response cycle, and others may need to run on a cron-like schedule.
+For this, SeaSketch uses [graphile-worker](https://github.com/graphile/worker).
+Tasks can be found under the [/tasks directory](https://github.com/seasketch/next/tree/master/packages/api/tasks), and are triggered by jobs held in the `graphile_worker.jobs` table.

+For cron-like tasks scheduling, jobs should be added as part of the database migration system.
+Other jobs may be created in response to data changes by using database triggers, such as in the case of [sending project invites](https://github.com/seasketch/next/tree/master/packages/api/migrations/committed/000055.sql#L42).
+Care should be taken not to overload the API servers with computationally taxing jobs, which they will run up to the concurrency limit set in `process.env.GRAPHILE_WORKER_CONCURRENCY`.
+In the case of expensive jobs, the task definition run on the API server should simply invoke a Lambda microservice.

 ## NPM Scripts